⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Do they sync across devices?

 Yes, both Strong (with Pro subscription) and Hevy (free and Pro) offer cloud sync across all your devices.
-Your workout data will automatically sync between your iPhone, iPad, Apple Watch, and Android devices.
+Strong ships on iOS, Android, Apple Watch, and Wear OS.
+Hevy ships on iOS, Android, and web.
+Strong's web version is still in development and not yet shipped.

 Final Verdict: Strong vs Hevy